sd65/MiniVim/README.md

 - When opening multiple file (as `vim file1 file2`), Vim will open those files in new tabs automatically.

 ## Changelog

+### 1.3.3

+- Smart paste
+- The default mode is "Normal"

 ### 1.3.2